 - Certificate of Destruction (CoD)

-A centre with an ATF license are the only places authorised to issue the Certificate of Destruction (CoD).
+A centre with an ATF license is the only places authorised to issue the Certificate of Destruction (CoD).
 The V5C/3 is the section that needs to be completed and exchanged for a CoD, which then needs to be sent to the DVLA.
 The CoD is a DVLA approved certificate that states you have had your car recycled, and absolves you of any future responsibility for it.
-Additionally the DVLA will automatically refund any unused road tax.
+Additionally, the DVLA will automatically refund any unused road tax.
 Find out more about informing the DVLA when you’re scrapping your car.